News Page

 All Australians over five years of age will be offered a COVID-19 vaccine.
 The vaccines are not ‘live’ which means they do not carry any active part of the virus.
 We believe it will be an important vaccine for our patients to have.
 Below we have provided links to resources from the Australian Government, Department of Health, and Medicine/Vaccine advisory boards.
 We will endeavour to update our website regularly to reflect the most up to date information.
 Your GP will be helpful in providing advice regarding the vaccine.

-ATAGI has updated its recommendations for a second 2023 booster dose of the COVID-19 vaccine, the goal of the vaccine program remains the prevention of severe illness from COVID-19.
+ATAGI has updated its recommendations for a the COVID-19 vaccine, vaccination remains the most important measure to protect those at risk of severe disease from COVID-19.
 The updated recommendations are:

 To assess your eligibility please discuss with your GP or specialist.
 Click on this link for further information